billums123/TriangleHero/README.md

 After cloning the repository, run the following command from the root directory to install all required dependencies for both the frontend and backend:

-`npm install && npm install-all-deps`
+`npm install && npm run install-all-deps`

 To start the dev server and backend server run the following command from the root directory: